I’ve lost count of how many times I have heard people say, “I dream of being self-sufficient”.

 Becoming self-sufficient is a far more complicated achievement.
 An enormous amount of planning and research should be undertaken before making the leap.

 There are many stories of families who have sold all of their possessions to buy a remote plot of land.
-Some of these people have subsequently found out that they do not have the resources to survive.
+Some of them have subsequently found out that they don’t have the resources to survive.

 Factors That Influence How Much Land You Need